 Original NES Version vs Modern PSP remake

 This is the game that started it all.
 At the time it was released it was a fantasy game unlike any ever seen.
 The storyline is simple; Four youths awake on a beach just outside of a grand kingdom.
 Each one possesses a dim crystal and has no memory of who they are.
-Throughout the game, they learn that the world is slowing being drained of its elemental power that their arrival has been prophesied as the ones who will restore order by bringing light to their faded crystals.
+Throughout the game, they learn that the world is slowly being drained of its elemental power and that their arrival has been prophesied as the ones who will restore order by bringing light to their faded crystals.